Riverdale High School (Jefferson Parish, Louisiana): Campus

 There are a total of ten buildings that make up the campus.
 There a four buildings which make a square.
 Within the square is a courtyard with a fountain and various seating.
 North Hall, South Hall, and West Hall consist of various classrooms.
 East Hall is the entrance to school, along with the administration offices and the library.
 Other buildings on campus include a Gymnasium (consisting of the basketball court, the basketball locker rooms, coaches' offices, locker room showers, the weight room, and special education exercise room), the AFJROTC Building (consisting of AFJROTC, the Band Room, and the Levee View Theater), the Athletic Building (consisting of the TV Studio, Locker Rooms, and Coaches' Offices), the Cafeteria (first floor - cafeteria, second floor - Art Classrooms and Home Economic Classrooms and Kitchens), the Health Center, and the Student Council Building (consisting of the SBA room, the wrestling room, and wood shop).
 There is also a field used for baseball and football practice near the Athletic Building.

 Curriculum

 Riverdale has been an IB World School since the 2006-07 academic year and offers the IB Diploma Program.

 Extracurricular activities

-The extracurricular activities consist of Band (Scottish Brigade), flag team, dance team, SBA (Student Body Association), GSA, Key Club, AFJROTC, National Honors Society, Speech and Debate, TV Productions, Yearbook, and 4-H.
+The extracurricular activities consist of Band (Scottish Brigade), flag team, dance team, SBA (Student Body Association), GSA, Key Club, AFJROTC, National Honor Society, Speech and Debate, TV Productions, Yearbook, and 4-H.